Boy with Lennox-Gastaut Syndrome Says ‘Hello Mum’

-James Walker is 16 years old and suffers from a condition called Lennox-Gastaut Syndrome is a type of epilepsy which causes multiple different types of seizures.
-For the first time in his life, James was able to break his silence and say the words “Hello Mum” using a new digital communication aid.
+James Walker is 16 years old and suffers from a condition called Lennox-Gastaut Syndrome.
+It is a type of epilepsy which causes multiple different types of seizures.
+For the first time in his life, James was able to break his silence.
+He was able to say “Hello Mum” using a new digital communication aid.

 James’ condition left him with severe learning disabilities and without the ability to walk or move.
 He recently told the BBC that he was “excited to learn something new”.
-The new technology allows James to use his eyes as a cursor to click on the words and pictures to build sentences with his computer.
+The communication aid allows James to use his eyes as a cursor to click on words and pictures.

 Not only does the computer system bring him all this communication it brings him a lot more independence too.
 He can control the television, his bedroom lights and that’s just the beginning of the possibilities.
 We can’t wait to see even more technological development.